andersnb/tidy-data/CodeBook.md

     standard deviation values themselves.

-11. Next, the activity ids were replaced with their character labels using the R sub function.
+11. Next, the activity ids were replaced with their character labels using the R *sub* function.

 12. Then, the column/variable names were renamed to be more descriptive.

-13. Next, the data was reshaped by melting the variables into two columns (the variable name and the variable value) to create a long tidy data set per Hadley Wickham's paper on tidy data.
+13. Next, the data was reshaped by melting the variables into two columns (the variable name and the variable value) to create a long tidy data set per Hadley Wickham's paper on tidy data(**http://vita.had.co.nz/papers/tidy-data.pdf**).

-14. Then, the data was grouped by subject and activity and the mean of all the combinations of subject, activity, and variable, was calculated using the summarize function.
+14. Then, the data was grouped by subject and activity and the mean of all the combinations of subject, activity, and variable, were calculated using the *summarize* function.

-15. Finally, the data was written out using the write.table function.
+15. Finally, the data was written out using the *write.table* function.

+## Reading in the Data
+The following R command can be used to read in the tidy dataset to a data frame:

+df <- read.table("tidy-data.txt", header=TRUE)

 ## Column Descriptions